Marquise Brown Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Brown's 31.2 receiving yards per game in his four matchups against the Steelers are 36.3 fewer than his over/under for Sunday's game.
+- In his four matchups against the Steelers, Brown's 31.2 receiving yards average is 36.3 less than his over/under for Sunday's game (67.5).

 - Brown, in four matchups, had a touchdown catch three times.
 But he did not have multiple TDs in any of those games.

-- The Steelers are conceding 251.9 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 251.9 yards per game the Steelers are allowing through the air makes them the NFL's 14th-ranked pass defense.

-- The Steelers have surrendered 16 touchdowns through the air (1.5 per game).
-They are 10th in the league in that category.
+- The Steelers' defense is 10th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- Against the Browns last week, Brown was targeted 10 times and totaled 51 yards on eight receptions.
+- In last week's game against the Browns, Brown was targeted 10 times and recorded eight catches for 51 yards.

-- Brown has tacked on 88 yards on 14 grabs during his last three games.
-He was targeted 23 times and averaged 29.3 receiving yards per game.
+- Brown has 14 catches on 23 targets for 88 yards over his last three games, averaging 29.3 yards per game.

 Brown's Baltimore Teammates